hazeezet/caprover-action/README.md

 ...
 ```

- > deploying image to AWS ECR registry then deploy
+ > deploying image to a registry eg caprover then deploy
  ```yml
  ...
  steps: